TAMUparametric/energiapy/docs/example_ahc.rst

 - demand data for power at an hourly resolution from ERCOT
 - solar and wind capacities at an hourly resolution from NREL NSRDB

-The temporal scale in it's entirety has 8760 time periods
+The temporal scale in its entirety has 8760 time periods

 The problem can be modeled over three scales